cooklang/cooklang-sync/client/README.md

 - report error on unexpeted cache behaviour
 - garbage collection
 - use tokio::fs::File::create
-- fix Warning: Shutdown failed: outstanding background I/O. Error: Rocket failed to shutdown gracefully.
-- how to keep it available for opensource
+- how to keep it available for opensource (one user?)

 - make sure non-blocking behavour
 - add documentation